This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Meaning

-First, it’s important to acknowledge that compile-time computing is definitely useful.
-The extent of its significance in specific scenarios cannot be generalized.
-Many people panic at the mention of compile-time computing, citing reasons like difficult-to-understand code, niche skills, or lack of value.
+First, it must be affirmed that compile-time computation is definitely useful.
+As for how significant it is in specific scenarios, that certainly cannot be generalized.
+Many people dread compile-time computation, calling it hard to understand, a “dragon-slaying skill,” or worthless.
 This can easily mislead beginners.
-In fact, there is a real demand for such functionality.
-If a programming language lacks this feature but there is a need, programmers will find other ways to achieve it.
+In fact, such demands do exist.
+If a programming language lacks this feature but there is a need for it, programmers will find ways to implement it through other means.

 I will give two examples to illustrate:

-• First, compiler optimizations for constant expressions are well-known.
-In extremely simple cases, like the expression 1+1+x, the compiler will optimize it to 2+x.
-In fact, modern compilers can perform many optimizations for similar cases, as seen in this question.
-The asker wondered if the C function strlen would optimize the function call directly to a constant when the parameter is a constant string.
+• First, the compiler’s optimization of constant expressions, which I believe everyone is familiar with.
+In extremely simple cases, like 1+1+x, the compiler will optimize it to 2+x.
+In fact, modern compilers can perform many optimizations for similar situations, such as this question.
+The questioner asked whether the C language’s strlen function, when its parameter is a constant string, would directly optimize the function call into a constant.
 For example, would strlen("hello") be directly optimized to 5?
-Based on experiments with mainstream compilers, the answer is yes.
-Similar cases are countless, and you are unknowingly using compile-time computing.
-It’s just that it’s categorized under compiler optimizations.
-However, the compiler’s optimization capabilities are ultimately limited, and allowing users to define such optimization rules would be more flexible and free.
-For example, in C++, strlen is explicitly marked as constexpr, ensuring this optimization.
+From the experimental results of mainstream compilers, the answer is yes.
+Similar situations are countless; you are using compile-time computation without even realizing it.
+It’s just categorized as part of compiler optimization.
+However, the compiler’s optimization capabilities always have limits, and allowing users to define such optimization rules themselves would be more flexible and free.
+For example, in C++, if strlen is explicitly constexpr, this optimization will necessarily occur.

-• Second, in the early days of programming language development, when compiler optimizations were not as advanced, external scripting languages were widely used to precompute data (or even generate code) to reduce runtime overhead.
-A typical example is precomputing trigonometric function tables, which are then used directly at runtime.
-For example, before compiling code, a script is run to generate some necessary code.
+• Second, in the early days of programming language development, when compiler optimization capabilities were not as strong, external scripting languages were already widely used to pre-calculate data (or even generate code) to reduce runtime overhead.
+A typical example is calculating constant tables like trigonometric function tables, which can then be used directly at runtime.
+For instance, running a script to generate some necessary code before compiling the main code.

-C++’s compile-time computing has clear semantic guarantees and is embedded within the language, allowing for good interaction with other parts.
-From this perspective, it effectively addresses the two issues mentioned above.
-Of course, many criticisms of it are not without merit.
-Compile-time computing via template meta-programming results in ugly and obscure code, involves many syntactic details, and significantly slows down compilation while increasing binary size.
-Undeniably, these issues exist.
-However, as C++ versions continue to evolve, compile-time computing has become much easier to understand, no longer requiring complex template meta-code, and even beginners can quickly learn it.
-This is because it now closely resembles runtime code.
-Next, we will clarify this through its historical development.
+C++’s compile-time computation has clear semantic guarantees and is embedded within the language, allowing good interaction with other parts.
+From this perspective, it effectively solves the two problems mentioned above.
+Of course, many people’s criticisms of it are not without reason: compile-time computation performed through template metaprogramming results in ugly and obscure code, involves many syntactic details, and significantly slows down compilation time and increases binary file size.
+Undeniably, these problems do exist.
+However, with continuous updates to C++ versions, compile-time computation is now very easy to understand, no longer requiring complex template metaprogramming, and even beginners can quickly learn it because it is almost identical to runtime code.
+We will gradually clarify this as we trace its development history.

 History

-Historically, TMP was an accidental discovery.
-During the standardization of C++, it was found that the template system was Turing complete, meaning it could, in principle, compute anything computable.
-The first concrete demonstration was a program written by Erwin Unruh that computed prime numbers, although it didn’t actually compile: the list of primes was part of the error messages generated by the compiler while trying to compile the code.
-For a specific example, refer here.
+Historically, TMP was an accident.
+In the process of standardizing the C++ language, it was discovered that its template system was Turing-complete, meaning it could, in principle, compute anything computable.
+The first concrete demonstration was a program written by Erwin Unruh that computed prime numbers, although it didn’t actually compile: the list of prime numbers was part of the error message generated by the compiler when trying to compile the code.
+For a specific example, please refer to here.

-As an introductory programming example, here’s a method to compute factorials at compile time:
+As an introductory programming example, here’s a method for compile-time factorial calculation:

 template <int N>